Stocks tumble again as Fed rate hike anxiety grips Wall Street - KTVZ

 By Paul R. La Monica, CNN Business

-Dow futures were signaling a more than 200 point drop at the opening bell.
+The Dow dropped about 260 points at the opening bell, or 0.8%.
 Investors continue to worry that the Federal Reserve is going to keep raising interest rates sharply.
 So much for buying the proverbial dip?

 Stocks tanked Friday, with the Dow plunging more than 1,000 points, after Fed chair Jerome Powell gave an eagerly awaited speech in Jackson Hole, Wyoming, in which he talked about the “pain” of rate hikes but indicated the Fed was serious about getting inflation under control.